 Shoulder Instability: Dislocation or Separation

-- Feeling like shoulder could easily slip out of place (loose joint)
+- Feeling like the shoulder could easily slip out of place (loose joint)

 - History of previous shoulder dislocation(s) or injury

-- Numbness on outside of arm (usually only in complete dislocations when nerves get stretched)
+- Numbness on the outside of the arm (usually only in complete dislocations when nerves get stretched)